 The air is crisp, the coffee is hot, and the muffin flavor of everyone’s choice is pumpkin spice!
 Our Streusel Pumpkin Muffins with Oat Maple Glaze are a fabulous fall-inspired treat loaded with wholesome ingredients.
-Real pumpkin, Lifeway Oat, and applesauce add sweetness and fiber, plus #pumpkin is a natural source of vitamin A and #plantbased iron.
-Bake up a batch of these seasonal vegan delights tonight and you’ll wake up to pumpkin spice paradise in the morning.
+Real pumpkin, Lifeway Pumpkin Spice Kefir, and applesauce add sweetness and fiber, plus pumpkin is a natural source of vitamin A that is excellent for skin and immune system health.

 With increasing research linking the correlation between probiotics, gut health, and immunity, it’s no secret that the integrity of our gut is vital to our health.
 Although additional factors such as stress, antibiotic usage, and individual health conditions can contribute to the condition of our gut, a focus on healthy food choices is one of the easiest ways to support the microbiome.